askap-craco/craco-python/mpitests/README.md

 The above print out information tells us that we successfully finish the test and the bandwidth sending data from `seren-02` to `seren-01` and from `seren-04` to `seren-03` is about 100 Gbps.

-## Two transmitters and two receivers running on the same node, receivers run on the same process, transmitters run on seperate processes, with only one node
+## Two transmitters and two receivers running on the same node, receivers run on the same process, transmitters run on separate processes, with only one node

 1. Write the hostname of one selected node along with `slots=3` into a file like `mpi_seren.txt`, the file with `seren-01` as selected should look like as follow.
 ```